ssrwpo/ssrwpo.github.io/pages/ssr/SSR/index.md

 * A `Promise` that will prepare the store asynchronously.
 In this case server will wait for the Promise to return before continuing, allowing you to include data from asynchronous sources.

-The key difference with this approach replies on a subtlety that **very important to understand** Let's take this example:
+The key difference with this approach relies on a subtlety that is **very important to understand**.
+Let's take this example:

 ````javascript